 - 6.1.1 A carrier should be used which has a horizontal flat surface with a sufficiently large area to allow unobstructed longitudinal displacement of the vehicle of about 1000mm and rotation of the vehicle during the deformation phase of the impact. - 6.1.2 To minimise effects of friction between the tires of the test vehicle and the surface of the carrier this friction is reduced to a minimum by placing the vehicle with each tyre on two sheets of PTFE. - 6.1.3 To avoid vehicle movement prior to the impact, the vehicle may be fixed to the carrier until 5m before the point of impact.
-The impact speed should be reached 10m before the point of impact. - 6.1.4 The carrier may be fitted with an emergency abort system.
+The impact speed should be reached 10m before the point of impact. - 6.1.4 Crumple tubes or a comparable device will decelerate the carrier not earlier than 80ms after the moment / point of impact. - 6.1.5 The carrier may be fitted with an emergency abort system.
 This is optional; the test facility may elect to test without an abort system.